tdilauro/Simplified-wiki/Authentication.md

 API.
 If so, I don't know the hostname or port of the endpoint we can use.

+### Patron creation

+There's [a patron creation call](http://techdocs.iii.com/patronws_api_operations.shtml#createPatron) but I have no idea what the HTTP method looks like or whether we have this enabled.

 ### PIN Validation

 We can validate a patron's PIN by sending a GET request to